QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 At the end of this lecture we show what those questions are and how they  can be answered by running particular linear  regressions on components of
 $\vec \mu, \vec \theta$.

-Application of human intelligence, not the artificial intelligence exhibited in our machine learning approaches, is a key input into figuring out what regressions to run.
+Human intelligence, not the artificial intelligence deployed in our machine learning approaches, is a key input into choosing which regressions to run.

 ## The Model